-According to Ugwu and Etiubon (2009) some of Jack (2012),chemistry entrepreneurial skills in content include: production of dyes from knowledge of colour chemistry; production of aluminium pots from knowledge chemistry: of metallic production of local drugs from knowledge of medicinal chemistry; treatment of water from knowledge of Environmental Hydro Chemistry Olokun (2017)amongst others. conducted a study on the perceptions of students on entrepreneurship education and entrepreneurial intentions selected in Nigeria Universities.
+According to Ugwu and Etiubon (2009) Jack (2012). some of entrepreneurial skills in chemistry content include: production of dyes from knowledge of colour chemistry; production of aluminium pots from knowledge chemistry; of metallic production of local drugs from knowledge of medicinal chemistry; treatment of water from knowledge of Environmental Hydro Chemistry amongst Olokun (2017)others. conducted a study on the perceptions of students on entrepreneurship education and entrepreneurial intentions selected in Nigeria Universities.
 The findings of the study revealed that practical activities are mainly based on vocational skill acquisition and university systems do not involve students across all levels.